jinglescode/time-series-forecasting-pytorch/README.md

 ```
 </details>

-### Data preparation - Normalization
+Please note that we are using the **adjusted close** field of Alpha Vantage's [daily adjusted API](https://www.alphavantage.co/documentation/#dailyadj) to remove any artificial price turbulances due to stock splits and/or dividend events.
+It is generally considered an [industry best practice](http://www.crsp.org/products/documentation/crsp-calculations) to use split/dividend adjusted prices instead of raw prices to model stock price movements.

+## Data preparation: normalizing raw data

-Machine learning algorithms that use gradient descent as an optimization technique require data to be scaled.
-This is because the feature's values will affect the step size of the gradient descent; thus, the difference in ranges of features will cause different step sizes for each feature.
+Machine learning algorithms that use [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent) as an optimization technique require data to be scaled.
+This is due to the fact that the feature values in the model will affect the step size of the gradient descent, potentially skewing the LSTM model in unexpected ways.

-Normalization reduces the complexity of the problem your network is trying to solve.
-This can potentially increase the accuracy of your model and help the gradient descent converge more quickly towards the minima.
-Bringing the data on the same scale and reducing its variance, none of the weights in the network are wasted on doing a normalization, meaning that they can be used more efficiently to learn from the data.
-Furthermore, LSTMs are also sensitive to the scale of the input data; thus, it is crucial to normalize the data.
+This is where **data normalization** comes in.
+Normalization can increase the accuracy of your model and help the gradient descent algorithm converge more quickly towards the target minima.
+By bringing the input data on the same scale and reducing its variance, none of the weights in the articial neural network will be wasted on normalizing tasks, which means the LSTM model can more efficiently learn from the data and store patterns in the network.
+Furthermore, LSTMs are intrinsically sensitive to the scale of the input data.
+For the above reasons, it is crucial to normalize the data.

-Since stock prices can range from tens to hundreds and thousands, in the case of IBM, from 40 to 160, we need perform normalization on the prices to narrow down the range of the values, scaling the data before feeding it to the model as features.
-We rescale the data so that it has a mean of 0 and the standard deviation is 1.
-We need to remember the mean and the standard deviation in order to scale the values for plotting.
+Since stock prices can range from tens to hundreds and thousands (not to mention penny stocks) - $40 to $160 in the case of IBM - we will perform normalization on the stock prices to narrow down the range of these values before feeding the data to the LSTM model.
+The following code snippets rescales the data so that it has a mean of 0 and the standard deviation is 1.

 <details>
 <summary>View codes</summary>